carbon-design-system/carbon-website-archive/src/content/guidelines/content/guidance.md

 To convey a more natural tone, use active voice.
 People tend to speak in active voice unless they have a reason not to.
 For example, a good reason to use passive voice is to avoid sounding judgmental or blaming the user.
 Consider how a statement like, “You entered the wrong value,” which is active voice, might not be a well received error message.

 <flex-group>
-    <example correct=true title="Active Voice" text='"In the Limits window, specify the minimum and maximum values."'></example>
+    <example correct=true title="Active voice" text='"In the Limits window, specify the minimum and maximum values."'></example>
-    <example title='Passive Voice' text='"The Limits window is used to specify the minimum and maximum values."'></example>
+    <example title='Passive voice' text='"The Limits window is used to specify the minimum and maximum values."'></example>
 </flex-group>

 ### Do use second person